bennybp/ToBeNamedLater-design/PROP-0007-TensorClass.md

 ```
 F["i,j"]=H["i,j"]+G["i,j"];
 ```
 regardless of where the data lives, how it is stored (dense/sparse/replicated/distributed/cyclically/etc.), and the dimensions of the tensors (i.e. this equation works for both RHF and UHF).
+At the moment we are intending to use Ryan's tensor wrapper and this document focuses on that.

 ## Implementation Features
  * Arbitrary rank tensors from 0 to the maximum-unsigned-integer-your-computer-can-handle